- Pharmaceutical Commerce August 2026

 How Does DTP Reduce Administrative Burden for Prescribers?

-In another example, white-labeled electronic health record (EHR) integrated prescriptions can embed the brand name or program directly into the EHR workflow.
+In another example, white-labeled electronic health record (EHR) systems that integrate prescriptions can embed the brand name or program directly into the EHR workflow.
 This increases visibility and makes it easier for prescribers to choose the correct path for their patient without needing to remember or configure anything.
-Direct-to-PBM electronic prior authorization, which bypasses third-party tools and is automatically pre-filled with EHR-sourced clinical data, also leads to higher approval rates and faster therapy starts.
+Direct-to-pharmacy benefit manager electronic PA, which bypasses third-party tools and is automatically prefilled with EHR-sourced clinical data, also leads to higher approval rates and faster therapy starts.

 Once the administrative burden on prescribers has been reduced, they can be empowered with real-time data and patient-level tracking.
-This gives HCPs live visibility into each patient’s journey, letting them know exactly where patients are in the fulfillment process and where extra support may be needed.
+This gives health care professionals (HCPs) live visibility into each patient’s journey, letting them know exactly where patients are in the fulfillment process and where extra support may be needed.

 Unlocking Insights and Optimizing Profitability

 In a complex drug pricing environment, manufacturers need to challenge the pharmaceutical chain status quo, adopt new ways of working, and clearly demonstrate value.
-By cutting out intermediaries, DTP models result in more value delivered to the patient and less value taken out of the system.
+By cutting out intermediaries, DTP models deliver more value to the patient and take less value out of the system.
 Manufacturers can finally align resources with outcomes instead of intermediaries’ margins.

 Currently, gross-to-net is dictated by the supply chain, forcing manufacturers into overlapping rebates, discounts, and 340B obligations.
-Double discounting on the same prescription often results in brands losing margin and failing to capture ROI.
+Double discounting on the same prescription often results in brands losing margin and failing to capture return on investment (ROI).
 DTP models use real-time pricing logic to automatically route prescriptions down the most profitable path.
 This optimizes gross-to-net and increases adherence without compromising patient experience.
-Affordability and adherence can be further boosted with built-in copay support and auto enrollment, removing the hassle of enrollment or card activation.
+Affordability and adherence can be further boosted with built-in copay support and automatic enrollment, removing the hassle of enrollment or card activation.

 Embracing automation can also help to apply the benefits of DTP to a wider range of products.
-For example, the cost of traditional distribution historically created an operational cost barrier which meant DTP stopped making sense for high-volume products priced below $50.
-However, by automating eBI and eBV and removing manual touchpoints, volume can be scaled without the traditional ‘hiring spike’ that usually eats up margins.
+For example, the cost of traditional distribution historically created an operational cost barrier, which meant DTP stopped making sense for high-volume products priced below $50.
+However, by automating electronic benefit investigation and removing manual touchpoints, volume can be scaled without the traditional “hiring spike” that usually eats up margins.
 This makes DTP possible for products with retail prices as low as $35.

 Conclusion

 Drug pricing is undergoing a period of rapid change.
-DTP models offer the opportunity for greater affordability and increased transparency, while also improving ROI for manufacturers.
+DTP models offer greater affordability and increased transparency while improving ROI for manufacturers.
 In an era when the need to demonstrate value is greater than ever, the question should not be whether to adopt DTP models, but how quickly they can be adopted.

 Jeremy Richardson is the chief commercial officer at Gifthealth.